christianalfoni/EmptyBox/drafts/2015_09_22_Introducing-Cerebral.md

 ### Debugger

 The Cerebral debugger will always display all the actions of a signal.
-Their inputs, outputs, paths chosen etc. This makes it easy for you to understand what happens inside the application when your playing around in the UI.
+Their inputs, outputs, paths chosen etc. This makes it easy for you to understand what happens inside the application when you are playing around in the UI.
 You actually get a complete overview of the UI, state changing flow and the current application state.
 A complete mental image.

 ## Other benefits